swkkd/gowebapi/docs/DataServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DataServerGetLicense**
-> DataServerLicense DataServerGetLicense(ctx, webId, optional)
+> DataServerLicense DataServerGetLicense(a.client.ctx, webId, optional)
 Retrieves the specified license for the given Data Server.
 The fields of the response object are string representations of the numerical values reported by the Data Server, with \"Infinity\" representing a license field with no limit.

 ### Required Parameters